joemoose/psiops/docs/combat.md

 !!! note

-	If you use your action to move again, you make two moves, which count as a sprint.
+	If you use your action to move again, you make two moves, crossing into a second zone, which count as a sprint.

 Complex actions that take more than 6 seconds may require multiple combat rounds to complete.
 See [Mission Clocks](playing.md#mission-clocks).
-Minor actions, such as shouting, moving through a doorway, or dropping an item, are free and don’t count as your 1 action.
+Minor actions, such as shouting, moving through a doorway, or dropping an item, are free and don’t count against your 1 action.

-In each round of combat, both your squad and the opposing force take turns moving and taking actions, each as a group.
-Determining which side takes the first turn is described in the following section.
+In each combat round, both your squad and the opposing force take turns moving and acting as units.
+The following section explains how to determine which side takes the first turn.

 ### First Round and Initiative Roll